If you’re on a low-carb or ketogenic diet, then we recommend staying clear of all fast food pizza restaurants in general.

-There’s a good chance you’ve probably eaten here at least once in your lifetime and may even do so again in the future.
+However, Domino’s Pizza is one of the more popular fast food pizza chains with locations all over the world, so there is a good chance you’ve probably eaten here at least once in your lifetime.
+You may even do so again in the future.

 Although Pizza Hut offers some salad and sandwich options, they specialize in pizza.
 It’s a lot harder to order low carb at a pizza restaurants compared to other fast food options.
 This means that you’ll have to get creative when it comes to eating there.